 Abusers make sure that the friendships that are allowed are only with like-minded families.
 Other victims then surround the victim.
 Unfortunately, they do not know it.
 This lifestyle then cements in the victim’s mind that their life is normal.
 The abuser points out other victims within their circles and uses them as role models for the victim to emulate.
-This type of comparison leaves the victim feeling confused and worthless.
+This type of comparison leaves the victim feeling unloved, confused and worthless.

 Abusers love to alienate their children from the abused parent.
 The children learn to be abusive as well to prove their allegiance to the victimizer.
 The abuser gains their loyalty by giving them unlimited freedoms and monetary perks.
 The children continually dishonor the other parent as a form of punishment never realizing that they are hostages who are also being abused.
-The abuser wants the victim to break at all cost.
+The abuser wants the victim to break at all costs.

 Abusers commit emotional incest with their children.
 They withhold essential information from their partner and share it with their children instead.
 The children become the abuser’s confidants.
 They feel honored to be entrusted with such valuable information.
 The children start looking down on the victimized parent.
 This kind of sick dependency could last a lifetime because of the value that is derived from it.